pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

 configured ports just yet!
 That's because we don't have any container resources that use the ports; we only have image resources.

-## Create a Container resource
+## Create a container resource

-In the last topic, we retrieved Docker images from a remote registry.
-Now we want to create Docker containers and pass these containers the configuration values we just defined.
-Our containers will need to connect to each other, so we will need to create a [`Network`](/registry/packages/docker/api-docs/network), which is another resource.
+In the previous topic, we fetched three Docker images from a remote registry, one for each component of the application we're building.
+Now we want to create Docker containers with these images and pass the containers the configuration values we just defined.
+These containers will need to communicate with one another, so you'll need to create a [`Docker network`](/registry/packages/docker/api-docs/network) using a new Pulumi resource.

 {{< chooser language "typescript,python,go,java,yaml" / >}}